Home » News » Penn State Hockey » 4 Penn State Men’s Hockey Players Sign Pro Contracts

 ,

-A pair of Nittany Lion men’s hockey players put pen to paper on Monday.
+A quartet of Nittany Lion men’s hockey players put pen to paper this week.

-Forward Matt DiMarsico and goaltender Kevin Reidler signed two-year, entry-level contracts with the Colorado Avalanche and Ottawa Senators, respectively.
+Forward Matt DiMarsico and goaltender Kevin Reidler signed two-year, entry-level contracts on Monday with the Colorado Avalanche and Ottawa Senators, respectively.

 DiMarsico will head to the Avalanche’s American Hockey League affiliate, the Colorado Eagles, for the remainder of their season before his two-year window begins in the 2026-27 campaign.
 DiMarsico posted career bests this past season with a team-high 18 goals, 24 assists and 42 points, earning an All-Big Ten honorable mention.